Azure/batch-shipyard/recipes/README.md

 # Batch Shipyard Recipes
 This directory contains recipes and sample batch-style Docker workloads for use with Batch Shipyard on Azure Batch.
-Please note that all recipes have sample configurations that you can use to quickly get going, however, some of the config files cannot be used as-is as they need input such as the pool `id` in `pool_specification`.
+Please note that all recipes have sample configurations that you can use to quickly get going, however, the credential configuration file is not provided as these need to be personalized for each user with the appropriate credentials
+(please use [this template](../config_templates/credentials.json)), and some of the config files cannot be used as-is as they need input such as the pool `id` in `pool_specification`.
 Please review each config file you are planning on using and modify accordingly.
 As the config samples are bare